 Escalation In False Capacity USB Fake Memory eBay!
 SOSFakeFlash News July 3rd, 2009

-Posted by kittyfireflash on July 3, 2009
+Posted by KittyFireFlash on July 3, 2009

 Warning to all eBayer members.
 There is a serious escalation in fake flash usb drives being offered by eBay sellers in the Orient.